-It is normal and common that TCs belonging to a single test scenario usually demand their execution in some specific sequence or in the form of a group.
-There may be certain pre-requisites of a TC which demand the execution of other TCs before running itself.
+It is normal and common that TCs belonging to a single test scenario usually demand their execution in some specific sequence or as a group.
+There may be certain pre-requisites of a TC that demand the execution of other TCs before running itself.

-Similarly, as per the business logic of the AUT, a single TC may contribute to several test conditions and a single test condition may consist of multiple TCs.
+Similarly, as per the business logic of the AUT, a single TC may contribute to several test conditions and a single test condition may comprise multiple TCs.

 d) TCs have a tendency of inter-dependence:

 The clearest area of any application where this behavior can definitely be observed is the interoperability between different modules of the same or even different applications.
-Simply speaking, wherever the different modules a single application or multiple applications are interdependent, the same behavior is reflected in the TCs as well.
+Simply, wherever the different modules of a single application or multiple applications are interdependent, then the same behavior is reflected in the TCs as well.

 e) TCs are prone to distribution among the developers (especially in Test-driven development environment):

 An important fact about TCs is that these are not only to be utilized by the testers.
 In the normal case, when a bug is under fix by the developers, they are indirectly using the TC to fix the issue.

 Similarly, if the test-driven development is followed, then TCs are directly used by the developers in order to build their logic and cover all the scenarios in their code that are addressed by TCs.